-Erasmus Mundus Master and Doctorate
+Erasmus Mundus Joint Master Degree

 The field of optics / photonics, the science of light, is booming and involves a large number of interdisciplinary activities in health, environment, energy, transport, telecommunications with significant economic and societal benefits.
 Optics / photonics plays a key role in fundamental discoveries and in new technologies, with theoretical and experimental aspects.
 Photonics is considered by the European Commission as one of the “Key Enabling Technologies (KET)” which are increasingly driving innovation today and will continue to drive innovation in the future.